Latest posts

 Five metadata tools - data catalog, business glossary, lineage, observability, and dictionary - decaying around the perimeter of an orbital ring with arrows fading into a central glowing semantic-layer core.

-The Decline of Metadata Tools: Why the Center of Gravity Moved to the Semantic Layer
+The Decline of Metadata Tools: Why You Need a Semantic Compiler

 Why standalone data catalogs failed: market evidence, vendor trajectories, and the structural reason semantic layers won.